Accelerate Breakthrough Research with Intuitive Sample Preparation

 Conclusion

 AOAC Official Method 996.06 remains the definitive approach for comprehensive fatty acid analysis in foods, combining validated extraction procedures with sensitive gas chromatographic detection.
-The multi-step workflow—encompassing hydrolysis, extraction, acid-catalyzed esterification, solvent removal, and GC analysis—requires careful optimization at each stage to achieve accurate and reproducible results.
+However, this multi-step workflow requires careful optimization at each stage to achieve accurate and reproducible results.

 Nitrogen blowdown evaporation represents an essential component of this analytical sequence, providing rapid, gentle, and efficient concentration of FAME extracts before instrumental analysis.
-Modern nitrogen evaporators with multi-position capability, precise temperature control, and individual flow adjustment enable food testing laboratories to maximize throughput while maintaining the sample integrity critical for regulatory compliance and quality assurance.
+Modern nitrogen evaporators enable food testing laboratories to maximize throughput while maintaining the sample integrity critical for regulatory compliance and quality assurance.

-For laboratories committed to excellence in fatty acid analysis, investing in high-quality sample preparation equipment—including validated nitrogen evaporation systems—ensures reliable data, enhanced productivity, and the analytical sensitivity required for trace-level fatty acid determination in complex food matrices.
+For laboratories committed to excellence in fatty acid analysis, investing in high-quality sample preparation equipment ensures reliable data, enhances productivity, and provides the analytical sensitivity required for trace-level fatty acid determination in complex food matrices.